CoderPopCat/pop-cat-wrapper/README.md

 `
 console.log(output.rgb)
-` (gives out the rgb value of 'ffcc99' hex.)
+` (gives the rgb value of 'ffcc99' hex.)

- This method applies for Playstore, iTunes, WouldYouRather, RandomMeme, instagramUser, npm and Colorinfo.
+ This method applies to Playstore, iTunes, WouldYouRather, RandomMeme, instagramUser, npm and Colorinfo.

 ### Welcome Card